januscod/Janus-Code-Distro/README.md

-# AirGap Vault Distribution
+# Janus Code Distribution

-AirGap Vault Distribution can be started from a CDROM or an USB stick on a computer and being used to sign air gapped transactions.
-The AirGap Vault Distribution is the equivalent of the mobile version of [AirGap Vault](https://github.com/airgap-it/airgap-vault), use the mobile app [AirGap Wallet](https://github.com/airgap-it/airgap-wallet) to broadcast transactions.
+Janus Code Distribution can be started from a CDROM or an USB stick on a computer and being used to sign secure transactions.
+The Janus Code Distribution is the equivalent of the mobile version of [Janus Code](https://github.com/januscod/januscode), use the mobile app [Janus Code Wallet](https://github.com/januscod/Janus-Code-Wallet) to broadcast transactions.

-## Setup AirGap Vault Distribution
+## Setup Janus Code Distribution
-### Copy AirGap Vault Distribution to a CDROM or USB stick
+### Copy Janus Code Distribution to a CDROM or USB stick

 **CDROM:**
 use your favorite program to burn the ISO to CDROM.
 Nothing special.
 CDROMs are naturally read-only and tamper resistant.

 **USB:**
-If you don't burn AirGap to a CDROM, writing AirGap Vault to a USB stick with a hardware read-write toggle (e.g., Kanguru FlashBlu) is the next best thing.
+If you don't burn Janus to a CDROM, writing Janus Code to a USB stick with a hardware read-write toggle (e.g., Kanguru FlashBlu) is the next best thing.

-On USB sticks without write protection, you can remove the AirGap Vault USB after booting as an additional security measure.
-AirGap loads into RAM so after booting you no longer need the USB.
+On USB sticks without write protection, you can remove the Janus Code USB after booting as an additional security measure.
+Janus loads into RAM so after booting you no longer need the USB.

 1) Insert USB stick and detect the device path::